 Stewart Ash will be talking about Sir John Pender, a Glaswegian who made his fortune as a cotton merchant in Manchester and who then masterminded a global network of under-sea electrical telegraph cables that wired the world and earned him the title, ‘Cable King’.

-Andrew Hurley from the National Telephone Kiosk Collection will be describing one of their most significant finds of recent times namely, the discovery of an original Norwich design kiosk, making it the oldest known surving example of a British phonebox.
+Andrew Hurley from The National Collection of Telephone Kiosks will be describing one of their most significant finds of recent times namely, the discovery of an original Norwich design kiosk, making it the oldest known surviving example of a British phonebox.
 He’ll be discussing work in progress to restore it and place it on permanent display at the Avoncroft Museum of Historic Buildings.

-If you would like to offer a contribution to this conference, please contact us by using the button towards the bottom of this page.
-Presentation slots are 25 minutes with an additional 5 minutes for questions and discussion.
-Contributions are welcome on a broad range of telecommunications topics and whilst a Manchester link is especially welcomed, this is not an essential requirement.
-Equally, if you would rather not deliver a presentation, we do welcome other forms of contribution which could, for example, include bringing along old photographs, ephemera or relevant artefacts for people to see.
+We are very grateful to all of our speakers who are making a contribution to this conference through the delivery of their presentations.
+However, in the community spirit of the Greater Manchester Archaeology Festival, we do welcome other forms of contribution on the day itself which could, for example, include bringing along old photographs, ephemera or relevant artefacts for people to see.
 If you are a former employee of a telecommunications company and worked within Greater Manchester, then we would be particularly interested in your recollections and memories of that time and the places where you worked.

 Whether you are a technical specialist, an enthusiast, a former or current employee of the telecommunications industry, a museum or heritage professional, an academic or someone who has a general interest in history and industrial archaeology then you are all most welcome and we would be delighted to see you.
 When registration opens, please book your place by using the button located towards the bottom of this page.